 Stock markets reacted consistently to these tariff announcements.
 Table 1 reports the value-weighted stock-market return from CRSP on each of the tariff-announcement dates.
-We see that the stock market fell on all of the event dates except one U.S. event date and one Chinese event date, with a total drop of 11.5 percent over all of the events using a one-day window.4 These consistent declines suggest that markets did not fully anticipate future tariff announcements at the outset.
+We see that the stock market fell on all of the event dates except one U.S. event date and one Chinese event date, with a total drop of 11.5 percent over all of the events.
+These consistent declines suggest that markets did not fully anticipate future tariff announcements at the outset.

 Figure 1 plots the cumulative stock-market return over a-ten-day window around the tariff-announcements so that we can better understand the dynamics of the stock market surrounding these announcements.
 The data reveal that in the four trading days before the events, stock-price movements were quite small on average-there is little evidence of anything out of the ordinary happening in the market before the announcements.
-However, as Table 1 showed, we see that there were large declines of over 10 percent on the announcement days.
+However, as Table 1 showed, there were large declines of over 10 percent on the announcement days.
 These falls were persistent, as the market did not recover in the following five trading days.

 One potential concern is that trade war announcements might be systematically correlated to other announcements happening on the same day.
-While no monetary policy announcement occurs in our event windows, we also report the cumulative stock-market returns around tariff-announcements after controlling for the set of macroeconomic release surprises compiled by Lewis (2020).
-As shown in Figure 1, we find that controlling for these contemporaneous economic releases does not change our estimates, implying that there is no systematic correlation between surprises from economic data releases and tariff announcements.
-Moreover, we have checked that there were no monetary policy announcements surrounding our tariff policy announcements.
+While no monetary policy announcement occurs on our event days, we also report the cumulative stock-market returns around tariff-announcements after controlling for the set of macroeconomic release

-4We chose a one-day window because tariffs are sometimes announced and then their scope and details are explained later in the day, which makes it difficult to identify the precise time of the announcement.
+&lt;sup>3We chose a one-day window because tariffs are sometimes announced and then their scope and details are explained later in the day, which makes it difficult to identify the precise time of the announcement.
 Our choice of a one-day window to analyze stock-market responses is also consistent with the existing work on high-frequency identification in the monetary policy literature.
 For instance, while Nakamura and Steinsson (2018) use the intra-day response of the yield curve to identify the surprise component of monetary policy shocks, they revert to a one-day window to measure their effects on stock-market returns (see their Table V) because the stock market may under or overreact to announcements in the very short term.